Scaling & Root Planing For Gum Disease

 The team at Advanced Dental Group of Edgewater will perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Chen or Dr. Ahmed may recommend scaling and root planing.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Chen, Dr. Ahmed or Dr. Yidi may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental instrument.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
 Chen, Ahmed or Yidi may place an antibiotic agent after scaling and planing in order to facilitate healing and prevent further harm to your oral health.

 When deep pockets between teeth and gums are present, it is difficult for Drs.
 Chen, Ahmed or Yidi to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.
 With proper maintenance, we can help avoid that outcome.